utlib/collections-uoft/README.md

 #### Format Support

-Collections U of T can only accept image files - .tiff, .jp2, and jpg formats.
+Collections U of T is an image repository.
+It can currently accept .tiff, .jp2, and jpg image file formats.
 No other formats can be uploaded to the repository at this time.

 ### List of Top-Level Collections in Collections U of T